Here we provide a complete comparison between Hardwood and Bamboo floors.

 Bamboo flooring is also considered as being quite a durable option.
 Although it is often a fair bit harder than most types of solid wood, it often cannot be refinished if serious damage occurs.
 Provided that bamboo flooring is correctly cared for, it can also last a property owner for many years.
 Some types of bamboo flooring can last for anywhere between 25 and 50 years if they are properly maintained.

 With regards to bamboo flooring, some darker varieties may not always be too durable.
 This is due to a carbonization process that is used to darken the material.
-However, when the bamboo is darkened, it will unfortunately weaken it, meaning that dark colored bamboo flooring will be at a far higher risk of experiencing damage than the lighter varieties.
+However, when the bamboo is darkened, it will, unfortunately, weaken it, meaning that dark

 Resistance to Water and Moisture